JarateKing/Competitive-Programming-Snippets/README.md

 # Competitive Programming Snippets

 This contains several snippets that should come in handy for use in competitive programming.
+They are implemented in C++.
+They are all intended to be short and quick to copy, and useful for many types of problems to simplify work.